skstan256/startup/README.md

 - **Authentication** - placeholders for the user's username and password on a login page
 - **Database Data** - demonstrated by placeholders for the user's projects, thought logs, to-do lists, reminders, and username displays
 - **WebSocket Data** - an alert shown on the reminders page, as a placeholder for a notification when a reminder comes up.
 Also, the time you've been working (and the motivational phrase) on the bottom of the thought log, to-do list, and reminder pages that will update periodically
+- **Note** - images are too distracting for ADHD people like myself, so my application will not have any images.
+This is a feature, not a bug.

 [Link to notes page](notes.md)